On the enumeration of plane bipolar posets and transversal structures: Asymptotic counting results

-\begin{remark} A consequence of our estimate is that the coding procedure in~\cite{takahashi20094n} for triangulated transversal structures can be made asymptotically optimal, as it implies that the asymptotic growth rate of $t_n$ is bounded by $27/2$. \dotfill \end{remark}
+\begin{remark} Our estimate implies that $t_n(0)/t_{n-1}(0)$ converges to $27/2$, which had been conjectured in~\cite{inoue2009counting} based on numerical computations.
+Another consequence of our estimate is that the coding procedure in~\cite{takahashi20094n} for triangulated transversal structures can be made asymptotically optimal, as it implies that the asymptotic growth rate of $t_n(0)$ is bounded by $27/2$.